 Dr. Harvey Gayer

 Based in Athens, Georgia, but coaching throughout the world is head coach and multiple year USAT All-American/2014 Worlds 70.3 Qualifier and 2016 Kona Ironman World Championship Qualifier, Dr. Harvey Gayer.
-He is a licensed psychologist specializing in clinical psychology, a USA Triathlon Level 2 Endurance Coach, Slowtwitch Certified Coach, a Road Runners Club of America Certified Coach, and a USA Triathlon Youth & Junior certified coach.
-He knows weight loss and training and racing very well.
+He is a licensed psychologist specializing in clinical psychology, a USA Triathlon Level 2 Short and Long Course, and Youth & Junior certified coach, a Slowtwitch Certified Coach, a Road Runners Club of America Certified Coach, and has other certifications.
+He knows the psychology of athletes, weight loss, and training/racing principles very well.

-Harvey and his wife, Julie, have three children – all triathletes – and are endurance athletes themselves.
-Harvey is a multiple time Ironman finisher, a multi-Boston Marathon qualifier and can be seen competing in the age group field on any given weekend.
-He has raced in many states, as well as England and Canada.
+Harvey and his wife, Julie, have three grown children – all current or former swimmers/runners/triathletes – and are endurance athletes themselves.
+Harvey is a many time Ironman finisher, a multi-Boston Marathon qualifier, and he has raced in many states, as well as England and Canada.

-He was one of the first all3sports.com AG team member from outside of the metro ATL area several years ago and was on their AG team until 2014, then moving to ambassador for the brand as well as for Generation UCAN.
-His coaching expertise is with running 5k to marathon, power based training, nutritional programming, and short and long course (Ironman, Ironman 70.3, Rev3/Challenge, Setup Events, American-TTT) triathlon coaching.
+He was one of the first all3sports.com age group (AG) team members from outside of the metro ATL area several years ago and was on their AG team until 2014, then moving to ambassador for the brand as well as for Generation UCAN.
+He now is part owner of SlayRx and has been since 2019.
+His coaching expertise is with running 5k to marathon, power based training, customized hydration/fueling testing and plans, and short and long course (Ironman, Ironman 70.3, Rev3/Challenge, Setup Events, American-TTT, Georgia Multisports, etc.) triathlon coaching.

 His athletes feel very strongly about him as you will read on our pages and FB forums.
 If you don’t believe this hardcore Ironman was once a certified couch potato, read this article from Oconee The Magazine.